dotnet/DataGridExtensions/README.md

 * Provide additional column events
 * Start editing a cell with Ctrl+Enter
 * Provide an extended star-size column behavior
+* Methods to easily implement Excel-like copy/paste

+The binaries are available as [NuGet](http://nuget.org/packages/DataGridExtensions) packages.

 Read the [Documentation](Documentation/README.md) about how to use these features.